hashicorp/consul/website/source/docs/connect/intentions.html.md

 The default intention behavior is defined by the default [ACL policy](/docs/guides/acls.html).
-If the default ACL policy is "allow all", then all Connect connections are allowed by deafult.
+If the default ACL policy is "allow all", then all Connect connections are allowed by default.
 If the default ACL policy is "deny all", then all Connect connections are denied by default.

 ## Intention Basics